Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 | Our Rating | 8.2/10 | 9.1/10 | 8.5/10 |

-Glycyl-L-histidyl-L-lysine-copper (GHK-Cu) stands as one of the most extensively researched wound healing peptides, with over four decades of clinical investigation supporting its efficacy.
+Glycyl-L-histidyl-L-lysine-copper (GHK-Cu) is one of the most extensively researched wound healing peptides, with over four decades of clinical investigation supporting its efficacy.
 This naturally occurring copper peptide complex was first discovered in human plasma and has since been shown to decline significantly with age, dropping from 200 ng/mL at age 20 to just 80 ng/mL by age 60 (Pickart et al., Journal of Investigative Dermatology, 2018).

 Key Strengths: